nrwl/nx/docs/generated/devkit/index.md

 ▸ **visitNotIgnoredFiles**(`tree`, `dirPath?`, `visitor`): `void`

-Utility to act on all files in a tree that are not ignored by git.
+Utility to act on all files in a tree that are not ignored by git or Nx.

 #### Parameters